p4-team/ctf/2018-09-29-dragonctf/chains-of-trust/README.md

 By "encrypt" here I mean very simple reversible arithmetic, like xoring with constant.
 The exact order of servers seemed to vary between runs, but that's the basic idea.
-During reversing I even made a simple chart to help me track of everything:
+During reversing I even made a simple chart to help me keep track of everything:

 ![chart](paper.jpg)